Tips for Smart Charitable Giving

 Whether you’re planning to donate to charity in your name or make charity donations for others in lieu of gifts, holiday giving is a wonderful way to get in the spirit and focus on the greater good.
 However, just as with any financial transaction, you need to be careful when donating to charities, especially during the holiday season.
 It’s not uncommon for fraudulent charities and other scams to pop up this time of year, only to disappear after the New Year.
 Follow these tips to ensure your holiday giving is done safely and will accomplish what you intend it to:

-Take the Credit — Charities aren’t the only ones who benefit from your giving.
-You may also be able to take a credit on your 2016 taxes for any donations you make during the holidays.
+Charities aren’t the only ones who benefit from your charitable giving.
+You may also be able to take a credit on your taxes for any donations you make.
 For donations up to $250, all you need is your credit card statement (or canceled check) for IRS purposes.
 For donations larger than $250, you’ll want to get a detailed receipt from the organization.